 SAMA’s attitude is that lay and medical media are “maligning” specialists for massive healthcare inflation.
 However, in reality, SAMA says that from 1997 to 2013 they only gained a ten percent market share, and this included pathology and radiology costs.

 It is true that most medical specialists charge more than medical scheme rates, and members have to pay the difference.

 According to the Board of Healthcare Funders, specialists charge as much as 300 percent more than permitted by medical schemes.
 According to the South African Private Practitioners Forum (SPPF) more than 80 percent of specialist practices including cardiology, oncology, radiotherapy, psychiatry and physical medicine charge less than 120 percent of medical scheme rates.

 Generally the specialists that have the greatest overheads as well as the highest “malpractice premiums”, are plastic surgeons (who charge up to 120 percent), gynaecologists, and orthopaedic surgeons.

 The differences in fees charged are due, the specialists say, to “inappropriate pricing guidelines” that aren’t based on costs.
 The previous official DoH reference price list was set aside by a Supreme Court ruling in 2010.
 It is now the responsibility of the Health Professions Council of South Africa (the HPCSA) to provide guideline tariffs.

-The view of SPPF is that previously the fact that doctors and specialists had their own costs of service to cover was largely ignored.
+The view of SPPF is that people ignore the fact that doctors and specialists had their own costs of service.
 Instead the focus was on attempting to curb medical aid scheme costs.
 They state that medical practitioners don’t mind pricing mechanisms but want them to be based on cost and not influenced by any form of politics.